akbinod/akbinod.Tuner/README.md

 ### OpenCV GUI
 Your experience of this GUI is going to be determined by the version of various components - OpenCV, and the Qt backend.
 Tuner does take advantage of a couple of the features of the Qt backend, but those are guarded in `try` blocks, so you shouldn't bomb.
-If you're in CS-6476, you've installed opencv-contrib-python.
-If not, may I suggest...
+If you're in CS-6476, you've installed <code>opencv-contrib-python</code>.
+If not, might I suggest...

+If you don't see the status bar in Tuner GUI, you are missing <code>opencv-contrib-python</code>
+If you don't see the overlay after each trackbar change, you are missing <code>Qt backend</code>

 ### Important Safety Tip
 I've debugged this thing extensively, but I haven't had the time to bullet proof it.
 It will behave if your arguments are well behaved; but if you try to serialize an np.ndarray it'll blow up - gloriously.